Leo-U/Hangman/README.md

 #### Determining the Adherence to OOP Design Principles in a Hangman Project

 I write the following for the purpose of gaining a foundational understanding of object-oriented design.
-Presented below are the main principles of OOP design, along with my understanding of what the principles actually are, as well as my interpretations of how my code adheres or does not adhere to each principle.
+Below are the main principles of OOP design, along with my understanding of what the principles actually are, as well as my interpretations of how my code adheres or does not adhere to each principle.

 ##### Abstraction